 Don Anelli’s review published on Letterboxd:

-Rated Unrated/R: Graphic Language and Violence.
+Rated Unrated/R: Extreme Graphic Violence, Graphic Language and Nudity.